aaronmiler/aaronmiler.github.io/source/_posts/2013-08-28-using-devise-invitable.markdown

 categories: [Devise,Gem,Ruby,Authentication]
 ---

 I love using Devise for application authentication.
 When I was creating the [Realtime QA Tool](https://github.com/quangoinc/realtime_qa) I needed to make sure that the sign up form wasn't publicly accessible.
 So I started doing a little bit of searching I found [Devise Invitable](https://github.com/scambra/devise_invitable).
 Devise invitable allows you to invite users via e-mail to your application.

 <!-- more -->

-Without this gem the only way I could think of to invite users was to create their login myself, with a temporary password.
-Having done that with some services in the past.
-I felt like that was a very primitive solution, so I set out to find a better solution.

-That is when I found Devise Invitable.
-The documentation for Devise invitable is great, so getting up and running.
+Getting up and running with Devise Invitable is really easy.
+The documentation is pretty good and walks you through the setup process step by step.

-Start out with two simple commands
+You start out with two simple commands

 ```
 rails generate devise_invitable:install
 rails generate devise_invitable MODEL
 ```

-Update your devise model
+Then, update your devise model to include the `:invitable` module
 ``` ruby
 class User < ActiveRecord::Base
   devise :database_authenticatable, :confirmable, :invitable